jc141x/jc141-bash/setup/arch.md

 A hybrid setup is one where both an integrated GPU and a dedicated one are ready to be used by the system.
 GNU/Linux will generally default to using the integrated GPU unless told otherwise. (which is not good for performance)

-The commands below will make the dedicated GPU the default when running commands such as the start scripts.
+The command below will make the dedicated GPU the default when running commands such as the start scripts.

 If your dedicated GPU is Radeon then run the following command: